 He was the kind of little boy who played bridge with grandma.
 He grew to love playing blackjack with his father, but after seeing the movie Rounders, he was hooked on Texas Hold'em.

-This WSOP Main Event champion once led a pretty mundane life.
-After receiving a master's degree in accounting from the University of Tennessee, he spent most of his waking hours crunching numbers as an accountant, and serving it up part time at a local restaurant.
+Now a legendary WSOP Main Event champion, Chris Moneymaker once led a pretty mundane life.
+After receiving a master's degree in accounting from the University of Tennessee, he spent most of his waking hours crunching numbers as an accountant and serving part time at a local restaurant.

 But he was not meant to live a life of mediocrity in Spring Hill, Tenn.
 After all, he is born under the sign of Scorpio - these creatures have passions burning under their deceptively controlled manners.